 Whether the employer has shown good faith in attempting to comply with the law;

 Whether the employer has taken action to correct the violation;

-Whether the employer has previously been assessed a fine for violating
+Whether the employer has previously been assessed a fine for violating the law; and

 Any other mitigating or aggravating factor that fairness or due process requires.